Discover more than 60+ of the best things to do in London with this handy guide. From the classics to the downright quirky.

 How to go: Book your tickets in advance

 Exploring one of the city’s most iconic and bustling neighbourhoods is definitely one of the best things to do in London.

-I’m talking about Covent Garden, with its plethora of fabulous shopping, dining and nightlife options.
-Prepare your credit card for a rinsing if you do go shopping, otherwise just gawk at the talented (and not so talented) performers that throng around the market.
+We’re talking about Covent Garden, with its plethora of fabulous shopping, dining and nightlife options.
+Prepare your credit card for a rinsing if you do go shopping, otherwise just gawk at the talented (and not-so-talented) performers that throng around the market.

-While it’s cleaned up its act a little, it’s still got that decadent vibe.
+While it’s cleaned up its act a little in the present day, it’s still got that decadent vibe.
 The naughty neon signage certainly helps with that.

 The British Museum

 If you could only visit one museum in your entire life, the British Museum would be a pretty good shout.